PRECIOUS-Gold prices drop as trade hopes stoke risk appetite

 Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, on Monday dropped to 754.03 tonnes, their lowest since Nov.
 9, 2018.

-Spot platinum gained 0.2 percent to $886.50 per ounce and palladium rose 0.3 percent to $1,365.95 per ounce.
+Spot platinum gained 0.1 percent to $885.63 per ounce while palladium rose 0.4 percent to $1,366.44 per ounce.
 (Reporting by Arijit Bose in Bengaluru, Editing by Sherry Jacob-Phillips)